 - The need to be protected from pain, injury, suffering and disease

 Enforcement action can and will be taken against owners who fail their responsibilities towards their animals.

 If you are concerned about the welfare of an animal or require advice on the needs of your own animals you can contact the council and report the matter.
-All calls will be investigated by the Environment Officer (Animal Control) and action taken if deemed necessary.
+All calls will be investigated by the Animal Welfare and Licensing Inspector and action taken if deemed necessary.

 Within the council, animal control is a high profile service, providing not only the control of stray dogs, but also many other aspects regarding Animal Welfare.
 You can report any animal welfare concerns online, by completing the report form below: